Federal Reserve Banks accept only genuine U.S. currency for deposit. Deposits of the following are NOT accepted at the Federal Reserve Banks:

 Details regarding both options are outlined below.
 For more information, view the Electronic Cash Difference Advices Frequently Asked Questions.

-Organizations that use the FedLine Web access solution will be able to view their electronic Cash Difference Advices via the Deposit Difference Reports two business days following their posting to your accounting statement.
+Organizations that use the FedLine Web Solution will be able to view their electronic Cash Difference Advices via the Deposit Difference Reports two business days following their posting to your accounting statement.
 Subscribers in your organization with the Read Only and/or Cross-shipping access levels are able to access Cash Difference Advices and associated strap images through the Deposit Difference Reports option in the FedCash Deposit drop-down menu in FedLine Home.
-Below are the steps required to access Cash Difference Advices via the FedLine Web access solution:
+Below are the steps required to access Cash Difference Advices via the FedLine Web Solution.

 Step 1) Identify who should have access to Deposit Difference Reports

 Identify individuals within your organization that should have access to Deposit Difference Reports.